jake-87/blog/content/blog/isabelle-autocorres-tut.md

 # Verifying (simple) C in Isabelle/HOL with AutoCorres

 This post details the first steps of verifying a C function in Isabelle/HOL using AutoCorres.
 It'll go over the basic setup for Isabelle and AutoCorres, what AutoCorres gives you, and how we can verify some basic properties of a function (here, the sum of a list.)
-We use the latest versions of Isabelle and AutoCorres available at time of writing (24/08/26).
+I use the latest versions of Isabelle and AutoCorres available at time of writing (24/08/26).

 # Caveats